 P.S.
 No shame if you just want to use all red tomatoes. . . we won’t judge.

-I used a large cookie sheet for my tart, but you can use any size pan you like.
+I’ve made this recipe a couple of times, and both a large cookie sheet or round pan works equally well for my tart.
+You can use any size pan you like and it should work just fine.
 If you’re using a large cookie sheet like I am, you may want to use two packages of Boursin cheese, as it will not cover the whole surface area.
+The circular pan that’s pictured only uses one package.

 Also, make sure you let the cheese get to room temperature.
 It’s very difficult to spread the cheese without breaking the phyllo pastry when it’s cold.